The Module System

 Each module's table includes the following columns:

-Less commonly-used partitionable properties were store externally in the [module]_tags and [module]_tag_groups tables and are made available via pivot tables.
+Optional properties were stored externally in the [module]_tags and [module]_tag_groups tables and are made available via pivot tables.

-In the case of sparsely-used numeric measurements, optional numeric properties (onps) were stored externally in the [module]_onps tables.
+In the case of optional numeric measurements, they were stored externally in the pivot and [module]_onps tables (Optional Numeric Properties).

 The basic database schema to accomodate for this design is therefore (lithics example):